-Although many crimes of violence are charged as a misdemeanor, when a weapon is used or anyone is hurt, violent crimes can be charged as serious felony offenses.
+Although many crimes of violence are charged as a misdemeanor, if a weapon is used or anyone is injured, the crime might be charged as a serious felony offense.

 When the incident involves people who live in the same household as a family or people who have a child together, the crime can be charged as a form of domestic violence.

 Attorneys for Violent Crimes in Pasco County, FL

 The cases are investigated by deputies with the Pasco Sheriff’s Office or officer with local police departments in New Port Richey, Port Richey, Zephyrhills, and Dade City, FL.